 The TDF project exists to provide CDISC test datasets as an important contribution to the development and deployment of CDISC-based software solutions.
 Publishing the updated SDTM and ADaM packages, based on CDISC Pilot Project datasets was an enlightening first step.

 An open, interactive software platform that delivers users with customized test databases remains a remote but appealing achievement.
-Other groups such as PhUSE SEND Data Factory developers do share our interests and objectives to deliver such a platform (see ).
+Other groups such as PhUSE SEND Data Factory developers do share our interests and objectives to deliver such a platform (see References).
 We continue to progress according to our plan and would welcome your contributions to achieve these objectives.

 References